The Liebell Clinic Original Discovery

 The next step was to accumulate data and write a paper to submit my discovery to a medical journal.
 This can be a very tedious, complicated, and time-consuming process.
 It can take a year or more for the academic process to be completed.
 Getting any scientific discovery evaluated and recognized has historically been challenging, to say the least.
 Some of the biggest breakthroughs in medicine were laughed at, ridiculed, suppressed, or completely ignore, at first.
 Therefore, the principle of “patience is virtue” must be considered.

-My 9-page discovery paper is currently under medical journal peer review.
-I am anticipating publication some time in 2022.
-Once it is published, the next step will be to organize and conduct a formal clinical trial research study.
-This is necessary to officially prove to academic medical standards, the effectiveness of what I decided to call Liebell Meteoropathy Treatment© (LMT).
+My discovery paper was submitted for medical journal peer review, and published in August of 2022..
+I am hoping for support in organizing and conducting a formal clinical trial research study to further document the effectiveness of what I decided to call Liebell Meteoropathy Treatment© (LMT):

 One of the challenges may be that university medical research institutions may not be interested in something involving ear acupuncture.
 Hopefully, there won’t be any biases or disinterest because LMT is not a drug.
 My 2020 discovery is that it looks like our bodies’ sensitivity (or lack thereof) to changes in the weather may be a function of the vagus nerve.
 It looks like I have found an innovative way to figure out precisely where and how to stimulate this all-important nerve, so precisely, that it triggers the body to regulate itself better when the barometric pressure drops.